chrisb2/type-watch-attiny/README.md

 The program can use any MCU which supports the Arduino language.

-The piezo sensors are [Sparkfun Piezo Elements](https://www.sparkfun.com/products/10293).
+The piezo sensors are [Sparkfun Piezo Elements](https://www.sparkfun.com/products/10293) and are connected at connector _J3_.

 ![circuit diagram](images/type-watch-circuit.png)